 An Olympic Dream: The Story of Samia Yusuf Omar

 By Reinhard Kleist

-I wish I could slyly slip an edition of this book into the xmas stockings of every xenophobia-spewing politician in Europe at the moment (and that would be a considerable amount of stockings).
+I wish I could slyly slip an edition of this book into the xmas stockings of every xenophobia-spewing politician in Europe at the moment (so like, basically all of them).
 The biography of Samia Yusuf Omar is told in this black-and-white graphic novel, following her from her childhood in war-torn Somalia to the 2008 Beijing Olympics, where as a 17-year-old she competed as a runner.
 Intent on returning to the next Olympics in London, she faces the harsh realities of training as a female athlete in Somalia and eventually goes on a perilous journey to make it across the Mediterranean.
-A poignant statement on the international community's democratic and humanitarian failures towards refugees.
+A poignant statement on the international community's failures towards upholding the rights and humanity of refugees.

 Queer: A Graphic History

 By Meg-John Barker & Julia Scheele

 This is at the top of my holiday reading list: a graphic novel that is exactly what it says on the cover – an initiation into all things queer.
 It's a perfectly digestible breakdown of what can be a confusing territory of theory, concepts, definitions and inter-group discussions.
 A brilliant book for anyone who wants to delve deeper into understanding the history, science, phycology, and cultural and social aspects of what it means to be queer.